 - · Collapses with standard hydrant wrench.

-- · Raises and lowers effortlessly.
+- Raises and lowers effortlessly.

-- · Discourages illegal parking.
+- Discourages illegal parking.

-- · Eliminates hazards caused by chains.
+- Eliminates hazards caused by chains.

-- · Increases campus security.
+- Increases campus security.

-- · Protects pedestrians.
+- Protects pedestrians.

-For more information, call today: 1-800-BOLLARD

-(265-5273) Prosec, Inc. P.O.
-Box 1 Downingtown, PA 19335 Tel (610) 640-9355 million or renovations of more than 54 million.
+For more information, call today: 1-800-BOLLARD (265-5273) Prosec, Inc. P.O.
+Box 1 Downingtown, PA 19335 Tel (610) 640-9355 million or renovations of more than \$4 million.
 Also, it would apply only to buildings in which a significant amount of federally sponsored research takes place.

 The proposal also suggests changes in the way that universities are reimbursed for utility expenses.
-About 50 universities that have been relying on their own special studies to calculate the government's share of their utility costs-instead of using the government's standard method for figuring them-would be required to use the standard method and then increase the rate of reimbursement by a uniform percentage colleges and universities.
-The Financial Status of College and University Auxiliary Activities survey analyzes data for the fiscal year ending June 30, 1995 and concentrates on five key areas: food service, bookstores, parking, housing, and soft drink beverage contracts.
+About 50 universities that have been relying on their own special studies to calculate the government's share of their utility costs-instead of using the government's standard method for figuring them-would be required to use the standard method and then increase the rate of reimbursement by a uniform percentage.